mistermicheels/learning-notes/architecture-design/Deletes.md

 -   Example: microservices (each a different DB)
 -   Example: decoupled parts within a modular monolith (either using same DB or not)
 -   Checking references would increase coupling, and in case of microservices it pretty much guarantees circular dependencies between services
--   Race conditions are pretty much impossible to prevent here
+-   Race conditions very hard to prevent
 -   Recommended approach: don't check, just delete

 Alternative approach: soft deletes (see above)